 Nursing (A.D.N.) - A.A.S.
 Download to print

 The Associate of Applied Science in Nursing is available at the Ashtabula, East Liverpool, Geauga (at the Regional Academic Center in Twinsburg) and Tuscarawas campuses.
-Students interested in the program should apply directly to one of these campuses and meet with a nursing representative for additional application details concerning advanced placement, etc. Detailed information about the program can be found in the brochure which may be obtained from the nursing department.
-Students are required to complete civilian (BCI&I) and Federal (FBI) background checks and drug screening after acceptance into the program.
+Students interested in the program should apply directly to one of these campuses and meet with a nursing representative for additional application details concerning advanced placement, etc. Detailed information and requirements for admission are in the brochure for this program.
+A copy of the brochure may be obtained from the nursing department.
+Students are required to complete civilian (BCI&I) and Federal (FBI) background checks after acceptance into the program.
 The coursework for this degree may be applied toward a Bachelor of Science in Nursing.

-Employmet of registered nurses is projected to grow 19 percent from 2012 to 2022, faster than the average for all occupations.
-As the largest health care occupation, registered nurses held about 2.7 million jobs in 2012.
-Hospitals employ the largest number of RNs with approximately 61percent of jobs.
-About 7 percent of jobs were in nursing and residential care facilities, 6 percent in home health care services, 7 percent in physician offices and 6 percent in government.
-The remainder worked mostly in correctional facilities, schools, clinics and served in the military.
+As one of the largest health care occupations, registered nurses held about 2.7 million jobs in 2010.
+Hospitals employ the largest number of RNs with approximately 66 percent of jobs.
+About 15 percent of jobs were in outpatient care centers, 13 percent in home helath care services, 10 percent in physician offices and 8 percent in Nursing Care facilities.
+The remainder worked mostly in educational institutions, government agencies and with medical manufacturing suppliers.
 Approximately 20 percent of nurses work part time.

-This is a selective process, student who have met the following criteria will be considered for acceptance: Cumulative GPA of 2.70 or higher; high school or college-level courses in algebra, biology and chemistry; completion of developmental coursework prescribed by placement testing; and minimum grade of C (2.000) in all required courses.
+Cumulative GPA of 2.70 of higher; high school or college-level courses in algebra, biology and chemistry; completion of developmental coursework prescribed by placement testing; and minimum grade of C (2.000) in all required courses

 See individual campuses.